 ORPA serves as a key resource for the management of subawards, from proposal development through close-out.
 ORPA's role in the support for this work is determined by the nature of the funding.
 Princeton can be considered either a Prime Recipient or a Subrecipient of a subaward.
 The distinction is whether Princeton is receiving the subaward (subrecipient) or granting the subaward (prime recipient).

 Below, you will find an outline of the typical prime recipient subaward lifecycle, with details on common steps and documentation requirements.
 While every subaward situation is unique, this is a good place to begin.
 Refer to the Subrecipient/Contractor Classification Form (see Forms Library) to determine whether your research requires use of an Independent Contractor (Vendor) Agreement or a Subaward.
 For Independent Contractor Agreements, please review the information on paying independent contractors on the Finance and Treasury website.

-As you get started, please review the University’s Subaward Policy and Procedures as well as the subaward checklists for further details and requirements.
+As you get started, please review the University’s Subaward Policy and Procedures for further details and requirements.
 Please note that you must submit all required information to the Subaward Administration team for work to begin on subaward issuance.
 Have questions?
 Contact your Subaward Administrator.